Free Online FPS Counter – Test Frame Rate in Your Browser

 When upgrading parts, you can test:

-• Before upgrade FPS
+- Before upgrade FPS

-• After upgrade FPS
+- After upgrade FPS

 This makes choosing the right CPU/GPU easier.

-Best FPS Counters You Can Use (2025 Updated)
+Best FPS Counters You Can Use (2026 Updated)

-Here are the most trusted FPS counters:
+Here are the most trusted frame rate monitoring tools in 2026:

 1. Steam FPS Counter